Development Workflow

 Quick Testing

-During development, run tests frequently:
+During development, run tests frequently using pixi tasks:

 pytest -v